cicsdev/cics-genapp/base/Installation.md

 ## About this task

+The application is supplied as a Git repository.
+This repository may be cloned directly to a UNIX System Services (USS) environment, or downloaded to your workstation.

+To clone the repository to a USS environment, use a Git client at the USS command prompt.
+Use the supplied installation shell script to copy files to MVS data sets.

-The application is supplied as a git repository.
-You must download the repository to your workstation, either as a zip file or by cloning the repository.
-Next use FTP to copy the correct files to your z Systems machine.
+To download the repository to your workstation, either download as a zip file or clone the repository using a Git client.
+Use FTP to copy files to MVS data sets.

 The files include a customization job so you can easily configure the application for your environment.

-## Procedure
+## Procedure: installation from USS

+Use this procedure if you wish to clone the Git repository directly to a USS environment.

+**Note:** the Git client must support the zos-working-tree-encoding attribute for files, such as Rocket Software Git for z/OS version 2.26.2 and later.

+1. Clone this repository directly into a USS environment.

+1. Edit the [install.sh](bin/install.sh) script to verify the data set high level qualifier is correct.

+1. Execute the [install.sh](bin/install.sh) script to allocate data sets and copy the files.
+For example, issue `./install.sh` in the `base/bin` directory.

+1. Follow the steps described in the "Customization" section below.

+## Procedure: installation from workstation

+Use this procedure if you wish to clone or download the Git repository onto your workstation and transfer files to MVS data sets using FTP.

 1. Clone this repository or download it as a zip file and extract to your workstation.

-1. For each of these directories, follow the instructions in the README for guidance on transferring their contents to the z Systems machine:
+1. For each of these directories, follow the instructions in the README for guidance on transferring their contents to the MVS data sets:
    1. [cntl/](cntl/README.md) - JCL to build the environment for the application
    1. [exec/](exec/README.md) - REXX code that customizes the JCL
    1. [data/](data/README.md) - Sample data for the application